General Staff of the Vietnam People's Army: Structure

-In addition, the General Staff also directly manages the operation of the 144th Brigade (which protects the Ministry of Defence headquarters), the Military Honour Guard Battalion (Đoàn Nghi lễ quân đội), and several companies and project management authorities.
+In addition, the General Staff also directly manages the operation of the 144th Guard Brigade (which protects the Ministry of Defence headquarters), the Military Honour Guard Battalion (Đoàn Nghi lễ quân đội), and several companies and project management authorities.

+Phan Văn Giang served as the General Chief of Staff from 2016 to 2021, before becoming the incumbent Defense Minister since that year.

 Chief of the General Staff

 The Chief of the General Staff (Vietnamese: Tổng tham mưu trưởng) is the chief of staff of the General Staff of the People's Army of Vietnam.
 He is appointed by the President of Vietnam, who is the Commander-in-Chief.